 Rationale for Our Cash Distribution Policy.
 Our cash distribution policy reflects a basic judgment that our unitholders will be better served by the distribution of our cash available after expenses and reserves rather than retaining it.
-We believe we will generally finance any non-maintenance capital investments from external financing sources and distribute available cash to unitholders.
+Because we believe we will generally finance any non-maintenance capital investments from external financing sources, we believe that our investors are best served by our distributing all of our available cash.
 Because we are not subject to an entity-level federal income tax, we have more cash to distribute to you than would be the case were we subject to such a tax.
 Our cash distribution policy is consistent with the terms of our partnership agreement, which requires that we distribute all of our available cash quarterly.